Oriolac/oriolac.github.io/content/posts/20251025-embedding-models.md

 nearby vectors.
 The result is a model that can encode an entire sentence or paragraph into a single vector that is excellent for semantic similarity comparisons, clustering, etc.

 So, we distinguish word-level vs. sentence-level embedding models.
-Word-level models (like the original BERT) give
-flexibility: you can derive embeddings for any granularity (subword, word, sentence) but might need task-specific tuning to get good sentence representations.
+Word-level models (like the original BERT, although currently serves as a Sentence-level model) give flexibility: you can derive embeddings for any granularity (subword, word, sentence) but might need task-specific tuning to get good sentence representations.
 Sentence-level models are explicitly optimized to output one vector for a whole input text that captures its meaning.
 In RAG pipelines for QA, we typically need to compare questions and passages.
 Using a sentence-level embedding model (or more generally, a model that produces one vector per query or document) is